Other Sunday and Holy Day Readings

 12 For he shall rescue the poor man when he cries out, and the afflicted when he has no one to help him.
 13 He shall have pity for the lowly and the poor; the lives of the poor he shall save.

-Although the title of this psalm is attributed to Solomon in verse 1, verse 20 identifies this psalm as: The end of the psalm of David, son of Jesse.
-This only means that this is the end of the collection of Davidic psalms running from Psalm 51 to Psalm 72 and is different from first book of Davidic psalms in Psalms 3-41.
+The title attributes this psalm to Solomon; however, verse 20 identifies this psalm as The end of the psalm of David, son of Jesse.
+This identification only means that the psalm is the end of the collection of Davidic psalms running from Psalm 51 to Psalm 72, and it is different from the first collection of Davidic psalms in Psalms 3-41.
 Psalm 72 is a royal psalm in which the king, as a representative of God, is the instrument of divine justice (verses 1-4 and 12-14) and a blessing for his people and the world (verses 5-7, 15-17).
 He prays for wisdom in judging his people with justice and the same wisdom for the royal heir who will succeed him (verses 2-13).
 "Justice" and "righteousness" are attributes connected with the saving power of God (see Ps 9:4, 7; 19:9; etc.).

-he rule from sea to sea, and from the River to the ends of the earth.
+sea to sea, and from the River to the ends of the earth. [...]
+10 The kings of Tarshish and the Isles shall

-As God's kingly representative, the House of David was to be an image of godly justice to the world.
-It was a dynastic kingship that God promised David would endure forever (see Davidic covenant in 2 Sam 7:11-16; 23:5).
-All nations must give homage to God's kingly representative who is endowed with the righteousness of God.
-The psalmist lists the boundaries of the known world which at this time were from the Mediterranean Sea in the west to the Persian Gulf in the east, and from the Euphrates River (referred to as "the river" in verse 8), to the islands and lands of southwestern Europe (called "the ends of the earth").
+As His civil representatives to the people (God's religious representative was the High Priest), Yahweh intended that the kings of the House of David serve as His image of godly justice to the world.
+It was a dynastic kingship that God promised David would endure forever, with each Davidic king recognized as a "son" of God (see the promise of the Davidic Covenant in 2 Sam 7:11-16; 23:5).
+All nations, writes the psalmist, must give homage to God's kingly representative endowed with the righteousness of God.
+The psalmist lists the boundaries of the world as he knew it, from the Mediterranean Sea in the west to the Persian Gulf in the east, and from the Euphrates River in the north (referred to as "the river" in verse 8), to the islands and lands of southwestern Europe (called "the ends of the earth").

-he shall rescue the poor man when he cries out, and the afflicted when he has
+rescue the poor man when he cries out, and the afflicted when he has no one to

 The Second Reading Ephesians 3:2-3a, 5-6 ~ The Good news